boost-edu-tools/gitinspectorgui/docs/development/build-process.md

 # Build Process

-This document provides a comprehensive overview of the GitInspectorGUI build process, explaining how the React frontend, Python FastAPI backend, and Tauri wrapper are integrated to create cross-platform desktop applications.
+This document provides a comprehensive overview of the GitInspectorGUI build process, explaining how the React frontend and embedded Python backend are integrated via PyO3 to create cross-platform desktop applications.

 ## Table of Contents